colbynh/Ascension/README.md

 # Ascension

 ## Initial Setup
-Install go to your system.
-[Download Go](https://golang.org/doc/install) Once installed, go should have setup a directory structure for your $GOPATH.
+Download and install [Go](https://golang.org/doc/install) to your system.
+Once installed, go should have setup a directory structure for your $GOPATH.
 Check golangs page to see how a workspace is setup.
 [Go Workspace](https://golang.org/doc/code.html#Workspaces)